 Nature and Scope

-Significant material on the movement of Indian and Chinese indentured labourers is included within CO 384, digitised from the National Archives, UK.
+Significant material on the movement of Indian and Chinese indentured labourers is included from The National Archives.
 The complete War and Colonial Department and Colonial Office: Emigration Original Correspondence files cover both the emigration and remigration of indentured labourers and all printed material is fully text-searchable.
-Printed extracts from early files have been separated out to ensure full-text searchability is available.

 Unique primary sources cover the following themes: